willduff/mixedreality-enthusiast-guide/docs/your-mixed-reality-home.md

 ---

-# Your Mixed Reality Home
+# Your mixed reality home

 ## What is the mixed reality home?